 In front of the United Nations Building is the sculptured image of a large man forging a plow from a sword.
 I have seen it hundreds of times because I conducted Sabbath services directly across the street from that spot for over four years.
 But no one seems to any longer take notice of, or even believe, the enormous prophecy this famous sculpture depicts.

 Christ came to be a KING.
-When His reign begins, world peace will literally “break out”—along with worldwide happiness, prosperity, abundance and supreme joy!
+At a point after His reign begins, when He has defeated all enemies, world peace will literally “break out”—along with worldwide happiness, prosperity, abundance and supreme joy!
 No human government has ever been able to bring these things to even one country on Earth.

 This soon-coming kingdom is the core of the very gospel that Christ brought.
 Do you believe it?
 Will you believe it?